Garzzzza/Stock-market-Companion/README.md

 **Testing The Input Gathering**

- is made by a function called get_input().
+ Is made by a function called get_input().
 I test this function by mock a valid input, and then ensures correct data retrieval.

 **Testing The Data Gathering**

-is made by 2 functions: get_stock_history(parameter) & get_dividend(parameter).
+Is made by 2 functions: get_stock_history(parameter) & get_dividend(parameter).
 These functions is tested by checking a fine retrieval of data for a valid ticker symbol as a parameter, and ensures this data is not empty.

 **Testing The File Production**

-is made by a function called plot_and_csv(2 parameters).
+Is made by a function called plot_and_csv(2 parameters).
 This function is tested by checking that retrieval data from the API works.
 Then a creation of a plot image through the matplotlib.pyplot library and a creation of a csv files are being made.
 After that the existence of these 2 files are being verified, and if they exist, then a deletion of them is being made.